 Work Environment: Bioengineers and biomedical engineers work in manufacturing, in research facilities, and for a variety of other employers.
 Most work full time, and some work more than 40 hours per week.

 How to Become One: Bioengineers and biomedical engineers typically need a bachelor’s degree in bioengineering or biomedical engineering or in a related engineering field.
 Some positions require a graduate degree.

 Salary: The median annual wage for bioengineers and biomedical engineers is $97,410.

-Job Outlook: Employment of bioengineers and biomedical engineers is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
+Job Outlook: Employment of bioengineers and biomedical engineers is projected to grow 10 percent over the next ten years, faster than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of bioengineers and biomedical engineers with similar occupations.